 Q: Hi Ruth, oh my this looks terrific!!!
 Would we need to bring art supplies or will they be there already?

-A: We bring our own paint, brushes and paper but easels are provided.
+A: We bring our own paint, brushes and paper but easels and stools are provided.
 It’s going to be fun!

 Q: How much time per day will be spent painting?